Ponzi schemer Bernie Madoff dies in prison at 82

-Last year, Madoff’s lawyers filed court papers to try to get him released from prison in the coronavirus pandemic, saying he had suffered from end-stage renal disease and other chronic medical conditions.
-The request was denied.
+Last year, Madoff’s lawyers unsuccessfully asked a court to release him from prison during the coronavirus pandemic, saying he suffered from end-stage renal disease and other chronic medical conditions.

-His death was due to natural causes, a person familiar with the matter told The Associated Press.
-The person was not authorized to speak publicly and spoke to the AP on the condition of anonymity.
+One of those lawyers, Brandon Sample, said on Wednesday it was believed Madoff died from natural causes related to his failing health.

-But his investment advisory business was exposed in 2008 as a Ponzi scheme that wiped out people’s fortunes and ruined charities and foundations.
-He became so hated he had to wear a bulletproof vest to court.
+But his investment advisory business was exposed in 2008 as a Ponzi scheme that wiped out people’s fortunes and ruined charities.
+He became so hated he wore a bulletproof vest to court.

 The fraud was believed to be the largest in Wall Street’s history.